 How’s your website content doing?

 Many businesses invest a considerable amount of time (and money) to put up attractive websites.
-That’ great, but once a beautiful site is up, you need content on it that tells the world (or more often, a more local audience) about what you can do to help them.
-Business owners often have a lot to say, but they may not have the time to put it all in words that will speak to customers.
+That’ great, but once a beautiful site is up, it needs content to tell the world (or more often, a more local audience) about what you can do to help them.
+Business owners often have a lot to say, but they may not have the time to put it into words that speak to customers.

 Sadly there are a lot of websites out there with weak content that isn’t helping them attract traffic.
 Or they have content that’s all over the place.
 Solid copywriting can fix this.
 Here are tips to help you create the best content to go with your web footprint.

 Focus Your Copy to Your Audience